-Class A to Institutional Class in the Same Fund Exchange Privilege.
+Class A to Institutional Class in the Same Fund

+Exchange Privilege.
 Investors who have invested in Class A shares through a comprehensive or "wrap" fee program or other fee-based program sponsored by a brokerdealer, bank or registered investment adviser or who are transferring to such a program may potentially become eligible to invest in Institutional Class shares by reason of their participation in such a program.
 In such event, subject to the discretion of the Distributor and the limitations noted below, such shareholders may exchange their Class A shares for Institutional Class shares of equal aggregate value of the same fund.
 No sales charges or other charges will apply to any such exchange.
 Exchanges under this privilege will generally be processed only as part of a pre-arranged, multiple-client transaction through the particular financial services firm offering the comprehensive or wrap program or other fee-based program where the Institutional Class shares are available.
 DDI may agree with financial intermediaries to allow this exchange privilege outside of pre-arranged, multiple-client transactions.
 Investors should contact their selling and/or servicing agents to learn more about the details of this exchange feature.
 Shareholders generally will not recognize a gain or loss for federal income tax purposes upon the exchange of Class A shares of a fund for Institutional Class shares of the same fund.

-Class A to Class S in the Same Fund Exchange Privilege.
+Class A to Class S in the Same Fund Exchange Privi-

+lege.
 Investors who have invested in Class A shares through a comprehensive or "wrap" fee program or other fee-based program sponsored by a broker-dealer, bank or registered investment adviser or who are transferring to such a program may become eligible to invest in Class S shares.
 Subject to the discretion of the Distributor, such shareholders may exchange their Class A shares for Class S shares of equal aggregate value of the same fund.

-No sales charges or other charges will apply to any such exchanges.
-Investors should contact their selling and/or servicing agents to learn more about the details of this exchange feature.
+No sales charges or other charges will apply to any such exchange feature.
 Shareholders generally will not recognize a gain or loss for federal income tax purposes upon the exchange of Class A shares of a fund for Class S shares of the same fund.